DeveloppeurPascal/Link-Website-Generator/README.md

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+This program is a client interface to edit a website using [this server](https://github.com/DeveloppeurPascal/Link-Website-Server).

 ## Using this software

 Visit [the Link Website Generator website](https://linkwebsitegenerator.olfsoftware.fr) to download the compiled version, learn more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...